aryan123mittal/House-Price-Prediction-using-Machine-Learning-/README.md

 and real estate professionals in making informed decisions.

 Tools and Technologies Used:

-...Programming Language: Python
+Programming Language: Python

-...Libraries: Pandas for data manipulation and analysis, NumPy for numerical computations, Scikit-learn for implementing machine learning algorithms, Matplotlib and Seaborn for data visualization.
+Libraries: Pandas for data manipulation and analysis, NumPy for numerical computations, Scikit-learn for implementing machine learning algorithms, Matplotlib and Seaborn for data visualization.